Copyright © 2007-2010 DogStar Kennel

 One of the best ways to teach your dog to pull a scooter, now I am assuming that you have already taught the dog to pull in harness....is to hook your dog up to the scooter, after of course, your helmet is securely on.
 Have someone on a bike or ATV ride in front of you encouraging your dog to follow them as the dog pulls you along.
 Usually after a couple of times of this, the dog will go without the rider in front of it.

-One dog gives you plenty of power for a mile or two.
+One dog will give a smaller adult plenty of power for a mile or two.
 However, I do know of people that hook up as many as four dogs to a scooter, they are braver then I am.
 I usually take two dogs when I go out with the scooter.

 There are also other ways to teach you dog to pull you on a scooter.
 Do you take your dog for a walk frequently on the same trail?
 If you do and can get your dog out a head of you, you can hook up and start down that same trail.
 Your dog should remember the route and you will go along just fine.

 Do you have a friend that already has a dog pulling a scooter or a sled?
-See if you can follow them or if your friend will hook your dog in with theirs.
-If you are hooking your dog into the gangline with someone else s dog, please make sure that the dogs get along before the hook up.
+See if you can follow them or if your friend will hook your dog in with their already trained team of sled dogs.
+If you are hooking your dog into the gangline with someone else's dog, please make sure that all the dogs get along with one another before the hook up.

 All kinds of breeds of dogs and mixed breeds are pulling scooters!!
 You do not have to own an Alaskan Malamute or a or a Siberian Husky to participate!!
-Even a dog the size of a Cocker Spaniel can safety pull an averaged sized adult, and two could pull you for quite some ways.
+Even a dog the size of a Cocker Spaniel can safety pull a small sized adult, and two Cocker Spaniel sized dogs could pull a small adult for quite some ways.

 The more time you spend with your dog the more time your dog will want to spend with you.
 You will have a tighter bond between the two of you.
 You may also notice that your dog is barking less, digging your yard up less and a lot happier.
 Dogs love to work and they love to run!